 The new issue of EarthLines (a magazine I highly recommend if you're not already a subscriber) is packed with treasures, including an insightful article on "The Language of Moving" by Alex Klaushofer.
-This captured my attention not only because I've moved many times myself over the course of my life (sometimes willingly, sometimes not, each move disruptive in its own way), but also because our daughter has recently moved back to Devon after several years in London.
-It's just temporary, a pause between the end of her undergraduate studies and the next phase of life (a Masters degree) -- but even this simple move back home has thrown up unexpected challenges, reminding me that there is a mythic quality to the act of pulling up roots and transplanting them.
+This captured my attention not only because I've moved many times myself over the course of my life (sometimes willingly, sometimes not, each move disruptive in its own way), but also because our daughter has recently moved back to Chagford after several years in London.
+It's just for the summer, a pause between the end of her undergraduate studies and the next phase of life (a Masters degree) -- but even this temporary move has thrown up unexpected challenges, reminding me that there is a mythic quality to the act of pulling up roots and transplanting them.
 It's never truly simple, not on the practical level and especially not in the deeper, barely-conscious realm of dream, soul, and creative inspiration.

 In "The Language of Moving," Klaushofer's relocation from suburban London to the Cotswolds was one she'd chosen and long desired, yet the difficulty of the transition from one sort of life to another took her by surprise:

 "Moving brought with it an uprooting, a displacing not acknowledged in the dominant discourse, especially not by those of my generation.
 Social talk about moving tends to focus relentlessly on the positive, with comments on the excitement that a new house and surroundings will bring.
 Perhaps not surpringly, since they come from a time when life was less atomized, it is older people who seem to understand the rupture involved in changing place.
 My eighty-something godmother enquires solicitiously again and again as to how I am feeling: am I settling?
 Do I feel strange?"